gitlabhq/omnibus-gitlab/doc/development/creating-patches.md

 ### Git command

-To create a patch file based on git commits, you must get the hash from both (or just the earliest one if you are comparing with base HEAD).
+To create a patch file based on Git commits, you must get the hash from both (or just the earliest one if you are comparing with base HEAD).

 ```bash